 Also Read: Cost of chemical peel procedure in India

-- Hypersensitivity to aspirin
+- Hypersensitivity to aspirin for salicylic peel

-- Significant erythema during patch test
+- Significant erythema during the patch test

 - Active infections on the skin